ray-project/ray/doc/source/install-on-ubuntu.rst

   # If you are on Ubuntu 14.04, you need the following.
   pip install cmake

-  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers
+  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers cython

 If you are using Anaconda, you may also need to run the following.